tadegquillien/causaljudgment/README.md

 We use an analytical approach to compute causal judgments for the CES and NS models.
 For background on how these models work see the references above.

-Our goal is to compute a causal judgment for the extent to which $C=c$ caused $E=e$.
-Instead of explicitly simulating counterfactual worlds by sampling from the SCM, we analytically compute the probability distribution over counterfactual worlds that would follow from this sampling process.
+Our goal is to compute a causal judgment for the extent to which $C=c$ caused
+$E=e$.
+The models work by representing the causal structure as a Structural Causal Model (SCM), and simulating counterfactual worlds from this SCM.
+Here, instead of explicitly simulating counterfactual worlds by sampling from the SCM, we analytically compute the probability distribution over counterfactual worlds that would follow from this sampling process.
 This makes computation much faster.
 First it is useful to describe what this sampling process would look like (this will help understand what the analytical computation is trying to formalize).

 We sample each counterfactual world by doing the following:

 1) Sample each exogenous variable according to the Lucas-Kemp process (see Lucas & Kemp, 2015; Quillien & Lucas, 2023).
+That is, each exogenous variable $X$ is sampled with probability $s\mathbb{I}(X=x)+(1-s)P(X=x)$, where
+$P(X=x)$ is the prior probability of $X=x$, $\mathbb{I}(X=x)$ is 1 if $X=x$ in
+the actual world and 0 otherwise, and $s$ is a free 'stability' parameter controlling to what extent the simulation process is biased to actual-world values of the variables.
+For the NS model we typically use $s=0$; for the CES model values around $s=.7$ usually give a good fit to empirical data.

 2) If $C$ is endogenous, sample the value of $C$ by making a random intervention on $C$, where $C$ is sampled from $p(C)$. $p(C)$ is the marginal probability of $C$: it